Medically reviewed by Kristin Hall, FNP

 A minimum of two arousal symptoms

-Once diagnosed, a healthcare provider will likely recommend therapy, medication or a combination of both.
+Once diagnosed, a healthcare provider will likely recommend therapy, medication or a combination of both to help with post-traumatic growth.
 These may include:

 This type of therapy has been found to be most effective in the treatment of short-term and long-term PTSD.

 The focus of CBT is to identify harmful or negative thought patterns and behaviors and come up with ways to change them.